 Shelter Holdings is one of those quiet, diversified management groups that prefer to hold their cards close to the vest.
 Among the many business lines they operate under the umbrella of the holding company is a multi-faceted construction business that specializes in mixed-use and multi-family projects.
-This would be the focus of
+This would be the focus of the integration.

 A long-time Procore user—the world’s leading construction management software—the client had transitioned its accounting platform to Sage Intacct for Intacct’s ability to deftly handle multi-entity accounting complexities.